FarahIbrar/CFG-Python-Activision/README.md

 # CFG-Python-Activision

 ## I am in the process of updating my files!
+If you are here to review my project, please head to the "Project Folder".
+Thank you.

 - Updates taking place overtime ...